ckormanyos/real-time-cpp/ref_app/tools/AVR/avrdude/avrdude-v8.0-windows-x64/readme.md

-# Programming with avrdude
+# Programming the ARDUINO with `avrdude`

-In this section, we consider the flash file `ref_app.hex` which, after building the reference application `ref_app`, will be found in the `bin` directory.
+In this section, we will program the ARDUINO boards with `avrdude`.

+Consider the flash file `ref_app.hex` which, after building the reference application `ref_app`, will be found in the `bin` directory.
 These instructions are for modern `Win*`.

-The device being used is the AVR-SIP mkII, which is an older USB-based programmer.
+The programming device being used is the AVR-SIP mkII, which is an older USB-based programmer.

 ## Getting Started

-Get a modern version of `avrdude` for `Win*` such as `avrdude-v8.0-windows-x64.zip` which can be found at the avrdude releases such as [avrdude-v8.0](https://github.com/avrdudes/avrdude/releases/download/v8.0/avrdude-v8.0-windows-x64.zip).
+Get a modern version of `avrdude` for `Win*` such as `avrdude-v8.0-windows-x64.zip` which can be found within `avrdude`'s release, such as [avrdude-v8.0](https://github.com/avrdudes/avrdude/releases/download/v8.0/avrdude-v8.0-windows-x64.zip).
 Of course, occasional newer releases may also become available.